pjaos/mgos_esp32_littlevgl/README.md

 This app shows how LittlevGL (https://docs.littlevgl.com/en/html/index.html) maybe used to drive a TFT display using the mgos IoT development framework.

 This git repo contains submdules (lvgl and lv_examples).
-Therefore use the --recursive git command line option when cloing the repo.
+Therefore use the --recurse-submodules git command line option when cloing the repo.

 ### Demo Display
 ![alt text](littlevgl_demo.jpg "Demo Display")